-The Members of the Company in their meeting held on September 17, 2012 have approved
+The Members of the Company in the Annual General meeting held on September 17, 2012

-the extension of exercise period from two years to four years of Sintex Industries Limited
+have approved the extension of exercise period from two years to four years of Sintex

 Your Company did not float any deposit scheme to which provisions of Section 58A of the